drainlm/Facial-Recognition/README.md

 Facial recognition can be useful in practically any industry for security, verification, or VIP treatment purposes.
 This project's primary objective is accurately identify the subject in an image from the [ATT Database of Faces](https://www.kaggle.com/datasets/kasikrit/att-database-of-faces) dataset (also known as the ORL Database of Faces).
 The dataset consists of 40 subjects (individuals) each with 10 images.

-This Python script experiments with three different models (Random Forest, Logistic Regression, and CNN) to assess their suitability, performance, and potential for real-world application.
+This Python script experiments with three different models (Random Forest, Logistic Regression, and a Convolutional Neural Network) to assess their suitability, performance, and potential for real-world application.
 While Random Forest and Logistic Regression employ traditional machine learning algorithms, CNN's deep learning architecture is specifically designed for image-related tasks.
 By comparing these three models, we hope to gain a better understanding of the capabilities of machine learning and deep learning in the field of facial recognition.

 ### Dependencies